EspeuteClement/GSFX/README.md

 * `int32_t period_start` The period of the waveform at wich the fx stars.
 A value of 0 means the highest pitch possible.
 * `int32_t period_sweep` How much the period changes per 4 sample.
 *  `int32_t length` The lenght in samples of the FX.

+## GSFX Tool Manual
+You edit a Pattern.
+Each Pattern are composed of maximum 8 FX.
+An FX is a Simple sound.

+* A Plays the current Pattern
+* UP/DOWN Changes the current parameter
+* LEFT/RIGHT changes the current parameter value.
+Hold B to change faster.
+On Pediod, holding B allows you to multiply or divide by two your perdiod (changes the octave).
+* Pattern POS Changes the current FX you edit
+* PATTERN NUM Changes the number of FX in the current pattern
+* SAVE SLOT changes the current PATTERN you edit in the save file (up to 8)
+* COPY/PASTE : LEFT/RIGHT to change between COPY and PASTE.
+Press B to perform the selected action.
+COPY copies the current FX, PASTE pastes the previouly copied FX.
+* SAVING : Press MENU to save.